Psychology Graduate Programs: Master's & PhD in North Dakota

 Often, doctoral programs help students prepare for a certain branch of psych.
 For instance, you could specialize in addictions.
 Or health psychology.

-in North Dakota could be your next move after earning your Master’s.
+Pursuing a doctorate in North Dakota could be your next move after earning your Master’s.
 Either program could be a step toward your career goals.
 And you could earn both!
 You could even pursue a dual Master’s / PhD program.
 In this case, you enter with a Bachelor’s degree.
 Then you earn your Master’s on the way to your doctorate.

 Psychology Graduate Degree Guide